hoyongj/sign-language-website-public/README.md

 ## 1. Introduction

 I worked on a **Korean Sign Language (KSL)** recognition project for about 4 months.
 As I plan to open the main repository later, I will provide an overall demonstration of my project in this repository.
+Currently, only numbers between 0 and 10 can be recognized.

 <img alt="Project Repository" src="./src/slw-repo.png" style="width:50%">